 Which One Should You Choose?

 Most people will likely choose WhatsApp simply because it is the most popular and where you will find your friends and family.
 However, the fact that it is owned by Facebook could be a concern for those who are worried about their data privacy.
+That’s especially true as it seems more likely than ever that deeper integration with Facebook is on the horizon.
 If you are using WhatsApp, don’t forget to take these security precautions.